ARMmbed/mbed-os-5-docs/docs/advanced/bootloader.md

 Adding this field:

-* Restricts the bootloader code from growing larger than this size.
+* Restricts the bootloader code from growing larger than the specified size.
 * Pads the output image to exactly the size specified.
 * Defines the symbols APPLICATION_ADDR, APPLICATION_SIZE, POST_APPLICATION_ADDR, POST_APPLICATION_SIZE.